“To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.” -Hans Christian Andersen

 Over the past few years, there have been so many blurred boundaries rendering the “vacation” mentality non-existent.
 With three teens doing school online at home, while we worked and cooked and kept everyone healthy, it was challenging to carve out time to just play together.

-Because many people are not traveling right now, destinations like Rome that were previously drowning in tourism, are now very accessible and, dare I say, peaceful?
+Because many people are not traveling right now, destinations like Rome which were previously drowning in tourism, are now very accessible and, dare I say, peaceful.
 Camping Village Fabulous is only a metro ride to the center of Rome making it the perfect solution for families that want to explore the sites but also spend lazy days poolside.

 On our last visit to Rome in 2014, we waited hours in line to see the Colosseum, Forum, and Pantheon.
 The Sistine Chapel took all day.
 On this trip, we sailed through every site, not a line to be seen.
 At night it was even more peaceful as the few tour operators that were running had gone home for the day.
 We wandered the streets during sunset as the open-air museum that is Rome illuminated seemingly just for us.
 We sat by the Trevi fountain eating gelato and listening to the birds chirping on their way to bed feeling like this was the first time we had ever really seen Rome for all its beauty.
 It is amazing what reveals itself when you don’t have to wade through throngs of people.
 We truly had room to roam and it was glorious and indulging for all of our senses.